home-suite-home/Home-Suite-Home/artifacts/architecture.md

 The purpose of this screen is to get the user's email so that the raspberry pi knows where to send updates and statistics about the user's system.

+After plugging in the RaspberryPi to power and ethernet, the user makes sure they are on the same wifi network as the RaspberryPi and types in the
-The user uses the mouse to click on the text box, and then they type their email.
+IP address `127.0.0.1:8050` into their browser.
+The user then uses the mouse to click on the text box, and then they type their email.
 Once the user presses submit, a confirmation email is sent to the user so that they know that sending an email works.

 | Window Number | UID |